 TriCore™ AURIX™ TC32, TC33, TC34, TC35, TC36, TC37, TC39 Microcontrollers from Infineon

 Infineon AURIX™ is an enormous increase in performance.
-With its high-performing hexa-core architecture and its advanced features Infineon AURIX™ (AUtomotive Realtime Integrated neXt generation architecture) second generation, an extremely high-performance microcontroller (MCU) platform meets the requirements for powertrain and safety applications of the automotive industry.
+With its high-performing hexa-core architecture and its advanced features Infineon AURIX™ (AUtomotive Realtime Integrated neXt generation architecture), an extremely high-performance microcontroller (MCU) platform meets the requirements for powertrain and safety applications of the automotive industry.

 The existing Infineon TriCore AUDO™ architecture is well-known for a sophisticated On-Chip Debug System (OCDS).
 This was optimized further for the Aurix family and adapted to the requirements of multicore debugging.
 With the new Aurix devices, the following interfaces are provided for debug, test and calibration tools: JTAG with up to 40 MHz serial clock, 2-pin and 3-pin Device Access Ports (DAP) as well as a 3-pin DAP2 with up to 160 MHz serial clock.
 The block transfer rate of the DAP2 could be increased almost three-fold to 30 MByte/s by means of an optimized protocol.
 The development with associated tool manufacturers such as PLS was supported by suitable hardware tools such as for example the Universal Access Devices (UAD2/UAD3+) family.

 - 4 GByte unified data, program, and input/output address space

 - 16/32 Bit instructions for reduced code size

 - Bit handling

 - Zero-overhead loop

 - Little-endian byte ordering